IBMTechSales/was-appmod/docs/appmod-labs/ApplicationManagement/README.md

     <br/>

-2. The following steps to access the created dashboard are illustrated in the screen recording at the end of this section:
+2. Use the following steps to access the created dashboard.
+See the illustrated screen recording at the end of this section:

      a.
 In the OpenShift console, from the left-panel, select **Networking** > **Routes**.